 The Verdict – Our nr. #1 Pick

-No matter what type of short trails or mountains you want to try out in any weather conditions, these beginner hiking boots will help you get there in comfort.
+No matter what type of day hikes or mountain trails you want to tackle in any weather conditions, these beginner hiking boots will get you there in comfort.
+The Advanced Chassis provides confident footing on uneven terrain, Gore-Tex keeps your feet dry without question, and the Contagrip outsole grips everything from wet roots to loose gravel.

-With almost no compromises—except for a weakness on expert mountain hikes—any beginner would do well with a new pair of these sturdy boots.
+With almost no compromises (except for a narrow fit that may require sizing up or choosing the wide version) any beginner would do well with a new pair of these reliable boots.

 Our Top Recommended Hiking Boots for Beginners